 The circumstances surrounding the death must be of the kind that would have permitted the person to pursue a personal injury lawsuit had they lived.

-In this article, the Virginia wrongful death lawyers at River Run Law will go over the elements of a wrongful death lawsuit.
+In this article, the Virginia wrongful death lawyers at River Run Law will go over the elements of a wrongful death claim.
 If you have questions or would like to know more, please contact us online today.

-Elements of Wrongful Death in Virginia
+Elements of a Wrongful Death Claim in Virginia

 Wrongful death lawsuits operate in the same way as most other negligence-based claims.
 As such, the at-fault party’s liability manifests in terms of monetary damages.

-• Duty of Care: The representative must demonstrate that the defendant owed a duty of care to the victim.
+- Duty of Care: The representative must demonstrate that the defendant owed a duty of care to the victim.

-• Breach of Duty: The representative must establish that the defendant breached their statutory duty of care to the victim.
+- Breach of Duty: The representative must establish that the defendant breached their statutory duty of care to the victim.

-• Actual or Proximate Causation: The breach was the actual or proximate cause of the victim’s death.
+- Actual or Proximate Causation: The breach was the actual or proximate cause of the victim’s death.

 Although the personal representative must file the claim, any resulting compensation will go to the victim’s beneficiaries.

-A personal injury attorney can ensure that the estate meets the wrongful death elements and secures a just outcome.
+A Virginia personal injury attorney can ensure that the estate meets the wrongful death elements and secures a just outcome.

 Who Are Beneficiaries of Virginia’s Wrongful Death Claim?